antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 The second generated heatmap suggests that there is a relation.
 However this is not statistically proven.
 Combining two R2 modules allows you to calculate the significance of the relation between subgroups in your dataset.

-We can use our list of differentially expressed genes as a signature in R2, and separate the patient cohort on the basis of this gene-category.
+We can use our list of differentially expressed genes as a signature in R2, and separate the patient cohort on the basis of this gene set.
 For this, we can make use of the k-means function in the platform.
 (For more on the K-means clustering algorithm see chapter 11 in the tutorials book on that subject)

-In the Main menu, select â€˜Type of analysisâ€™ -> â€˜K-meansâ€™, and click next, in the Adjustable settings panel select the msi diagnosed tumors only at sample filter , click confirm !! , select at Gene category section the geneset you generated and stored at task 10a (Wanatabe msi-mss..).
-Leave all the default settings and click next.
+In the Main menu, select for **Type of analysis** *K-means*, and click **next**, in the Adjustable settings panel select the msi diagnosed tumors only at **sample filter** , and click **confirm**!
+Select at **Gene set** section the geneset you generated and stored at task 10a (Wanatabe msi-mss..).
+Leave all the default settings and click **next**.

-R2 has clustered your data making use of the K-means algorithm into two groups based on the expression of the genes of the selected Gene-category.
-On the top of the screen click the store as track button, this allows you to save the two groups as a track for later use.
-Give the track a meaning full name and click â€˜buildsetâ€™.
+R2 has clustered your data making use of the K-means algorithm into two groups based on the expression of the genes of the selected Gene set.
+Click the **store as track** button, this allows you to save the two groups as a track for later use.
+Give the track a meaning full name and click **buildset**.

-Repeat this procedure to make another track based on the Gene category created in Task 10b (Sveen , msi-l and mssi-h only).
+Repeat this procedure to make another track based on the Gene set created in Task 10b (Sveen , msi-l and mssi-h only).

 Relations between the tracks established with the K-means module can be statistically compared using the fisher exact test.
-An example is the relation between the tracks created based on the gene signatures and â€˜the disease free survival trackâ€™.
-This is explained in more detail in chapter 5 of the tutorial â€˜Annotation Analysisâ€™
+An example is the relation between the tracks created based on the gene signatures and the *disease free survival* track.
+This is explained in more detail in the tutorial in chapter *Annotation Analysis*.

 **Question 10e**

-In the main menu select â€˜Relate two tracksâ€™ and click next.
-In the next screen select the â€˜Disease free survival trackâ€™ for the X-track and the K-means-Wanatabe you generated as the Y-track.
-In the sample filter track select the msi tumors only (donâ€™t forget to click â€˜confirmâ€™ ) and click next.
-Save the picture or right click with the right mouse button on â€™go to mainâ€™ and repeat the â€˜relate two tracksâ€™ analyses for the survival and the Kmeans-msi-only track.
+In the main menu select *Relate two tracks* as analysis and click **next**.
+In the next screen select the *Disease free survival track* for the **X-track** and the *K-means-Wanatabe* you generated as the **Y-track**.
+In the **sample filter** track select the *msi tumors* only (don't forget to click **confirm**) and click **next**.
+Save the picture or right click with the right mouse button on **go to main** and repeat the *relate two tracks* analysis for the *survival* and the *Kmeans-msi-only* track.
 Compare the two fisher-exact test results.
 What do you conclude?

 **Question 10f**

-In the graphics section , select at ColorMode, color by track and choose â€˜tumor_stage(cat)â€™ at track for color, click adjust settings.
+In the graphics section , select at **ColorMode**, *color by track* and choose *tumor_stage(cat)* at **track for color**, click **adjust settings**.
 Now the individual sample are colored by their tumor-stage.
 Does this result hint toward a relation between tumor stage and survival ?.

 **Question 10g**

-If there is still time left you can investigate other datasets with a MSI-MSS annotation such as Tumor Colon (UICC II) - Hummel - 53 - MAS5.0 - u133p2 for relations between tracks and clinical annotation.
+If there is still time left you can investigate other datasets with a MSI-MSS annotation such as *Tumor Colon (UICC II) - Hummel - 53 - MAS5.0 - u133p2* for relations between tracks and clinical annotation.

 ##### Answers: Part II